tuckerzp/introduction-to-github-command-line/README.md

   2. Create a file named `README.md` in it's root.
 The "root" means not inside any folder in your repository.
   3. Edit the contents of the `README.md` file.
   4. If you created a new branch for your file, open and merge a pull request on your branch.
-  5. We'd love to see your new profile!
-Share your profile on social media and tag us!
   6. Lastly, we'd love to hear what you thought of this course [in our discussion board](https://github.com/skills/.github/discussions).

 Check out these resources to learn more or get involved: